Danielle Conway: Background

 Born in Pennsylvania, Conway is an African-American.
-She graduated with a B.S. in International Business and Finance from New York University in New York City in 1989, later earning a Juris Doctor, cum laude, from Howard University School of Law in Washington, D.C. in 1992 and a Dual LLM from George Washington University Law School in Washington, D.C. in 1996, in Government Procurement Law and Environmental Law.
+She graduated with a B.S. in International Business and Finance from New York University in New York City in 1989, later earning a Juris Doctor, cum laude, from Howard University School of Law in Washington, D.C., in 1992 and a dual LL.M. from George Washington University Law School in Washington, D.C., in 1996, in Government Procurement Law and Environmental Law.